simple-registry/simple-registry/doc/how-to/troubleshoot-common-issues.md

    ```bash
    curl https://token.actions.githubusercontent.com/.well-known/jwks
    ```
-   If a token uses a new `kid`, Angos refreshes JWKS once outside the cache before rejecting it.
+   If a token uses a new `kid`, Angos refreshes JWKS once outside the cache before rejecting it, and at most once a minute per provider so unknown kids cannot amplify into provider traffic.
+A key rotation can therefore take up to a minute to be picked up.

 ### OIDC Provider Unavailable